-We’re not trying to name every name under the sun that touches gorpcore, but these brands deserve your attention for their well-executed style and utility.
+We’re not trying to name every name under the sun that touches gorpcore, but these brands of varying sizes and national origins deserve your attention for their well-executed style and utility.

-- Klättermusen: alpine and casualwear with a techy edge from Sweden.
+- Klättermusen: alpine and casualwear with a techy edge also from Sweden.
 Excellent packs.

 - Manastash: humble beginnings as a hemp clothing brand from Washington state, now it’s a Japanese-designed outdoor lifestyle apparel brand.